RahulSingal/rahulsingal.github.io/_pages/blog.markdown

 permalink: /blog/
 ---

-## My Blog Posts
+## Blog Posts

-Free-flowing blogs written in the first person for various audiences.
+Free-flowing streams of consciousness written in the first person for various audiences.

 <ul>
   {% for blog in site.blog %}